auriml/PHARMA_CV/README.md

 3. Create and save a single big datatable from a dictionary of patients
 > PRE-REQUIREMENT: preloaded dictionary of patients

-> OUT: A table 'out_EDA/bigTable.jay' with 3M events (rows) from 4.5K patients with clinical information condensed in 25 columns.
+> OUT: A table 'out_EDA/bigTable.jay' with 3M events (rows) from 4.5K patients with all clinical information condensed in 24 columns.
 *('_start_date',
  '_end_date',
  '_event_type',